usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 communications with people with disabilities are as effective as communications with people without disabilities, and providing people with disabilities an equal opportunity to participate in or benefit from the entity’s services, programs, and activities.
+185

-185 Most commenters supported an exception for preexisting social media posts, including commenters representing public entities and disability advocates.
+Most commenters supported an exception for preexisting social media posts, including commenters representing public entities and disability advocates.
 Commenters shared that making preexisting social media posts accessible would require a massive allocation of resources, and that in many cases these posts would be difficult or impossible to remediate.
-Commenters shared that in practice, public entities may need to delete preexisting social media posts to comply with subpart H of this part in the
+Commenters shared that in practice, public entities may need to delete preexisting social media posts to comply with subpart H of this part in the absence of this exception, which could result in a loss of historical information about public entities’ activities.

-184 88 FR 51962–51963.
-185 Sections 35.130(b)(1)(ii) and (b)(7) and 35.160.

-absence of this exception, which could result in a loss of historical information about public entities’ activities.
 A few commenters shared alternative approaches to this exception.
 One commenter suggested that highlighted or so-called “pinned” posts (e.g., social media posts saved at the top of a page) be required to be made accessible regardless of the posting date.